-- Safety planning - Understanding and navigating the criminal justice system - Assistance in making police reports (if desired) - Petitioning the court for an injunction for protection ("restraining order") - Finding legal assistance - Finding emergency safe shelter - Communicating with professors and/or other parties as requested by the victim - Help with university administrative procedures - Student conduct proceedings - Escort to appointments, hearings, and medical facilities - Help with other solutions that may be necessary Location/Contact: SHS 270, MMC, (305) 348-2277, BBC by appointment.
-After hours urgent help: 305-348-2277 Additional information and resources available at vep.fiu.edu.
+- Safety planning - Understanding and navigating the criminal justice system - Assistance in making police reports (if desired) - Petitioning the court for an injunction for protection ("restraining order") - · Finding legal assistance - Finding emergency safe shelter

+- Communicating with professors and/or other parties as requested by the victim - · Help with university administrative procedures - Student conduct proceedings - Escort to appointments, hearings, and medical facilities - Help with other solutions that may be necessary

+Location/Contact: MMC Student Health Center (SCH) Suite 270 - (305) 348-2277, and at BBC by appointment.
+After hours urgent help: 305-348-2277.

+Additional information and resources available at vep.fiu.edu.